galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 For this tutorial, occurrences data from the Dumont d'Urville sea region will be downloaded from the GBIF.
 These data were collected as part of the CEAMARC program (The Collaborative East Antarctic Marine Census {% cite Hosie_2011 %}) between December 2007 and January 2008 {% cite bea09 %}.
 Prior to its inclusion in GBIF, these data originated from collections at the Muséum national d’Histoire naturelle (MNHN – Paris).
 A GBIF filter was used to download only the data of interest, namely the data from the CEAMARC expedition from the Aurora Australis icebreaker.
 The selected occurrences are invertebrates.
 In the GBIF query, five collections were selected: the cnidarians collection (IK), the echinoderm collection (IE), the crustaceans collection (IU), the molluscs collection (IM), and the tunicates collection (IT), and only occurrences recorded by “IPEV-AAD-MNHN" which correspond to the CEAMARC expedition.

-## Jupyter notebook for the interactive JupyTool and notebook tool
+## Jupyter notebook for the interactive JupyerLab and notebook tool

-To switch from the occurrence data download from GBIF to the occurrence data supported by the ecoregionalisation workflow, the final step of data preparation use the Interactive JupyTool and notebook tool who need a jupyter notebook to work.
-In this Jupyter notebook, we used the pivot_wider function of the tidyr R package to transform our data into a wider format and adapted to subsequent analyses as part of the Galaxy workflow for ecoregionalization.
+To switch from the occurrence data download from GBIF to the occurrence data supported by the ecoregionalisation workflow, the final step of data preparation use the "Interactive JupyterLab and notebook" tool who needs a jupyter notebook to work.
+In this Jupyter notebook, we used the pivot_wider function of the tidyr R package to transform our data into a wider format and adapt it to subsequent analyses as part of the Galaxy workflow for ecoregionalization.
 This transformation allowed us to convert our data to a format where each taxon becomes a separate column.
 We also took care to fill in the missing values with zeros and to sum the individual counts in case of duplications.
 Then all data >= 1 are replaced by 1 to have only presence (1) or abscence (0) data.

 ## Get data